RsgAI/Evolutionary-Computation-For-Optimize-The-Location-Of-Base-Stations/README.md

 - _**Note:** The work in this section is not a kind of [**Hyperparameter Optimization**](https://en.wikipedia.org/wiki/Hyperparameter_optimization "vikipedia").
 In this section, some Parameter Sets are defined instinctively and the performance of algorithms is tested for these Parameter Sets.
+The algorithms will be run 20 times for each Parameter Set and the averages obtained from the optimum solutions will be shown in the tables.
 Optimizing parameters can improve the performance of algorithms.
 See [**This Publication**](https://www.researchgate.net/publication/342790193_Tuning_genetic_algorithm_parameters_using_design_of_experiments "researchgate")._

 ---